 Ingredients

-• 1 can, 15 ounces chickpeas, drained and rinsed
+• 1 (15-ounce) can chickpeas, drained and rinsed

-• 1 cup creamy almond butter
+• 1 cup creamy almond butter, or peanut butter

 • 1 large egg, beaten

-• ½ cup honey
+• ½ cup honey or maple syrup

 • 1 teaspoon baking soda